whoisaravind/Testing--master/content/jobs/Hpair/index.md

 date: '2021-01-01'
 title: 'Delegate'
 company: 'HPAIR'
-range: 'January2021'
+range: 'January 2021'
 url: 'https://www.hpair.org/'
 ---

-- Selected as one of the 300 delegates from a pool of thousands of applicants from all over the world for the virtual Harvard Project for Asian and International Relations (HPAIR), Harvard conference 2021.
+- Selected as one of the 300 delegates from a pool of thousands of applicants from all over the world for the virtual Harvard Project for Asian and International Relations, Harvard conference 2021.
 - HPAIR opens up a global avenue for its delegates where "leaders of today and connect with the leaders of tomorrow".